exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 15 - The Exiled.md

 Despite the concerning news, Kaelen smiled.
 Drakon's relentless optimism had kept The Exiled's morale strong through the darkest times.
 The dragon prince had matured significantly over the past year, gaining wisdom and tactical sense while maintaining his essential enthusiasm.

 "Alright, current operations," Kaelen redirected.
 "Lyra, prep your team for the northern extraction.
 I want you ready to move at dawn.
-Grimm, continue fortifying the western safe houses—if we're bringing in more refugees, we need secure locations.
+Gorim, continue fortifying the western safe houses—if we're bringing in more refugees, we need secure locations.
 Drakon, coordinate with the aerial scouts.
 I want updated demon movement patterns for the entire northern territory."

 They moved with practiced efficiency, a command team that had fought together, bled together, survived together for a year.